 Grade descriptions for Cambridge O Level Art & Design will be published after the first assessment of the O Level in 2020.
+Find more information at www.cambridgeinternational.org/olevel

 Changes to this syllabus for 2020, 2021 and 2022

 The syllabus has been reviewed and revised for first examination in 2020.